kylegwilliam/byu-cs324/hw-sockets/README.md

 as before.
 While your server is again blocking, at least you can see _where_!

 Now, let's run the client to create some interaction between client and server.
-In the top-right "local" pane, run the following:
+In the right "local" pane, run the following:

 ```bash
 $ ./client -4 hostname port foo bar abc123